CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope-option.md

 ---
 title: "ScopeOption"
 linkTitle: "ScopeOption"
-description: "Used to provide properties to Scope."
+description: "Used to represent how each level of Scope is defined."
 ---

 # {{% param title %}}